 As an interesting side note, the E no longer goes through this part of Jamaica Plain.
 In 1985, it was “temporarily” replaced by a bus line.
 Whether to bring the E back here is a controversial issue in the neighborhood.
 Elsewhere in the country, many streetcar systems have been dismantled.
 In at least some cases, the automobile and bus industry appears to have played a role in the change.
 Today, bus lines often run where streetcar lines once did, though many people in streetcar suburbs frequently use automobiles.
-The choice between cars and transit is a collective action problem.
+The choice between cars and public transit is a collective action problem.

 Now let’s switch over to another city, Rochester, NY.
 As with Boston, Rochester has a variety of neighborhoods that feature a variety of appearances.
 Here is one neighborhood towards the outer edge of the city: